UnownHash/Fletchling/README.md

 # Features

 * receives and processes pokemon on the fly via webhook from Golbat
-* fletchling-importer (separate tool): Can copy nests from: overpass, db, or Koji to db or Koji.
+* fletchling-osm-importer (separate tool): Can copy nests from: overpass to db (or koji soon)
-* Koji can be used as an authortative source for nests (optional)
+* Koji can be used as an authortative source for nests (soon)
 * has an API to pull stats, purge stats, reload config, etc.
-* highly configurable.

 # Configuration